Science Applications International (NYSE:SAIC) Releases FY 2023 Earnings Guidance

 Science Applications International (NYSE:SAIC – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $6.800-$7.100 for the period, compared to the Thomson Reuters consensus estimate of $6.840.
 The company issued revenue guidance of $7.35 billion-$7.55 billion, compared to the consensus revenue estimate of $7.61 billion.

-Science Applications International (NYSE:SAIC – Get Rating) last released its quarterly earnings data on Monday, March 28th.
-The information technology services provider reported $1.50 EPS for the quarter, topping analysts’ consensus estimates of $1.23 by $0.27.
+Science Applications International (NYSE:SAIC – Get Rating) last announced its quarterly earnings data on Monday, March 28th.
+The information technology services provider reported $1.50 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.23 by $0.27.
 Science Applications International had a return on equity of 25.99% and a net margin of 3.75%.
-The firm had revenue of $1.78 billion for the quarter, compared to the consensus estimate of $1.77 billion.
-During the same quarter in the prior year, the company posted $1.67 earnings per share.
-The firm’s revenue was up 3.8% on a year-over-year basis.
-On average, analysts predict that Science Applications International will post 7.02 EPS for the current year.
+The company had revenue of $1.78 billion for the quarter, compared to analysts’ expectations of $1.77 billion.
+During the same quarter in the prior year, the firm earned $1.67 earnings per share.
+Science Applications International’s revenue was up 3.8% compared to the same quarter last year.
+On average, sell-side analysts anticipate that Science Applications International will post 7.02 EPS for the current fiscal year.

-Several equities research analysts have recently weighed in on the company.
-Stifel Nicolaus assumed coverage on Science Applications International in a research report on Thursday, March 17th.
-They issued a hold rating for the company.
-Truist Financial cut Science Applications International from a buy rating to a hold rating and set a $105.00 price objective for the company. in a research report on Friday.
-Wells Fargo & Company increased their price objective on Science Applications International from $90.00 to $96.00 and gave the company an equal weight rating in a research report on Thursday, March 24th.
-Barclays raised Science Applications International from an equal weight rating to an overweight rating and reduced their target price for the stock from $105.00 to $90.00 in a research report on Monday, January 24th.
-Finally, StockNews.com started coverage on Science Applications International in a research report on Thursday.
-They issued a buy rating for the company.
-Two analysts have rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Hold and an average target price of $92.86.
+Several brokerages have issued reports on SAIC.
+StockNews.com started coverage on Science Applications International in a research report on Thursday, March 31st.
+They set a buy rating on the stock.
+Barclays upgraded Science Applications International from an equal weight rating to an overweight rating and decreased their price objective for the company from $105.00 to $90.00 in a report on Monday, January 24th.
+Truist Financial lowered Science Applications International from a buy rating to a hold rating and set a $105.00 price objective for the company. in a report on Friday, April 1st.
+Morgan Stanley reduced their target price on Science Applications International from $101.00 to $99.00 and set an overweight rating for the company in a research note on Tuesday, March 29th.
+Finally, Zacks Investment Research lowered Science Applications International from a hold rating to a sell rating and set a $86.00 target price for the company. in a research note on Wednesday, February 2nd.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of $92.86.

-In other news, Director Timothy J. Mayopoulos sold 3,500 shares of the company’s stock in a transaction that occurred on Tuesday, March 29th.
-The stock was sold at an average price of $92.94, for a total transaction of $325,290.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Steven G. Mahon sold 4,132 shares of the company’s stock in a transaction that occurred on Tuesday, March 29th.
-The stock was sold at an average price of $91.03, for a total value of $376,135.96.
+In other news, Director Timothy J. Mayopoulos sold 3,500 shares of Science Applications International stock in a transaction that occurred on Tuesday, March 29th.
+The shares were sold at an average price of $92.94, for a total transaction of $325,290.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, EVP Steven G. Mahon sold 4,132 shares of Science Applications International stock in a transaction that occurred on Tuesday, March 29th.
+The shares were sold at an average price of $91.03, for a total transaction of $376,135.96.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 14,402 shares of company stock worth $1,288,520 in the last quarter.
-0.97% of the stock is currently owned by company insiders.
+0.97% of the stock is owned by company insiders.

-Hedge funds have recently bought and sold shares of the stock.
-Schonfeld Strategic Advisors LLC bought a new stake in shares of Science Applications International during the 4th quarter worth $443,000.
-Deutsche Bank AG lifted its position in shares of Science Applications International by 30.4% during the 4th quarter.
-Deutsche Bank AG now owns 6,730 shares of the information technology services provider’s stock worth $562,000 after buying an additional 1,570 shares during the last quarter.
-Metropolitan Life Insurance Co NY lifted its position in shares of Science Applications International by 9.3% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 10,306 shares of the information technology services provider’s stock worth $861,000 after buying an additional 877 shares during the last quarter.
-Vident Investment Advisory LLC lifted its position in shares of Science Applications International by 4.0% during the 4th quarter.
-Vident Investment Advisory LLC now owns 18,142 shares of the information technology services provider’s stock worth $1,516,000 after buying an additional 704 shares during the last quarter.
-Finally, State of Tennessee Treasury Department bought a new stake in shares of Science Applications International during the 4th quarter worth $1,738,000.
-75.91% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently added to or reduced their stakes in the company.
+Morgan Stanley raised its position in Science Applications International by 12.3% in the second quarter.
+Morgan Stanley now owns 836,110 shares of the information technology services provider’s stock valued at $73,352,000 after purchasing an additional 91,475 shares during the period.
+Legal & General Group Plc raised its position in Science Applications International by 6.0% in the fourth quarter.
+Legal & General Group Plc now owns 465,163 shares of the information technology services provider’s stock valued at $38,883,000 after purchasing an additional 26,478 shares during the period.
+Goldman Sachs Group Inc. raised its position in Science Applications International by 11.2% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 197,343 shares of the information technology services provider’s stock valued at $16,495,000 after purchasing an additional 19,911 shares during the period.
+Comerica Bank raised its position in Science Applications International by 0.5% in the fourth quarter.
+Comerica Bank now owns 91,605 shares of the information technology services provider’s stock valued at $7,721,000 after purchasing an additional 444 shares during the period.
+Finally, Parametric Portfolio Associates LLC raised its position in Science Applications International by 7.5% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 87,598 shares of the information technology services provider’s stock valued at $7,322,000 after purchasing an additional 6,085 shares during the period.
+75.91% of the stock is currently owned by hedge funds and other institutional investors.

 About Science Applications International (Get Rating)